mitadic/cloud-1/README.md

 - one AWS IAM account with AWS Access key and relevant EC2 permissions
 - one EC2 keypair with `400` permissions on the private .pem key (else Ansible scolds you about it)

+There are 5 points of interaction across 3 files for providing the credentials to this project.
+Look for `- insert` syntax to replace it in:
+- /key.pem
+- /playbooks/AWS_create_ec2.yaml
+- /playbooks/AWS_security_group.yaml

 # Story
 AWS as a cloud provider lets you deploy your product.
 In fact clouds have become the default way of deployment.
 AWS lets you host something in a VM with a public IPv4 assigned (default port 80/443).